tyilo/nat2/README.md

 # Nat2

-Do the naturals number start from 0 or 1?
+Do the natural numbers start from 0 or 1?

 Well, why not make everyone angry and make them start from 2 instead?